PJanbakhshi/Pjanbakhshi.github.io/index.md

 ---

 <p align="justify">
-I have been a Sr. data scientist at Bayer, contributing to projects related to liver MRI contrast enhancement, adverse event detection, and voice biomarkers.
+I am a Sr. data scientist at Bayer, contributing to projects related to liver MRI contrast enhancement, adverse event detection, and voice biomarkers.
 I hold a PhD from EPFL (Swiss Federal Technology Institute of Lausanne) focused on automatic speech analysis for medical applications.
 </p>